The Li-Ve Fuller grant program helps ordinary people make more of a difference.

 As long as you work for an organisation in the disability sector in Tasmania and your employer supports your application, you can apply.

 You can ask for up to $2,000 in your application.

 You can apply for a grant towards an existing skill or project if it’s a new/extended and discrete/separate part of an existing project.
 For example, if you are a keen flower gardener who wants to learn about growing vegetables, we would consider your application because growing vegetables is a new and separate skill.

-To apply, you must: use the official form; submit your application by the advertised due date; and include a statement of support from your employer on the last page of the application form.
+To apply, you must: use the official form; submit your application by the advertised due date; and include contact details for a support person (e.g. your employer, supervisor or team leader) on the application form.